 Closing out the week:

 The Weekly Status system enables us to move forward together.
-It enables us to plan our week with specificity and alignment with our OKRs and goals.
-It ensures that we meet to review our week and plan ahead for the next week.
+It allows us to plan our week specifically and align with our OKRs and goals.
+It also ensures that we meet to review our week and prepare for the next week.